ecmwf/ecflow/README.rst

 It provides tolerance, for hardware and software failures, combined with good restart capabilities.

 ecFlow runs as a server receiving requests from clients.
-The command line interface, the graphical interface, scripts and the Python API(application interface) are the clients.
+The command line interface, the graphical interface, scripts,  Python API and the REST API are the clients.
 The server is based on C++/boost ASIO and uses TCP/IP for communication.

 Multiple servers can be run on the same hardware. ecFlow submits tasks (jobs) and receives acknowledgements from tasks via specific commands embedded in the scripts.
 The relationship between tasks is stored in ecFlow, and it is able to submit tasks dependent on the status of other tasks and attributes like time.

 The command line interface for ecFlow allows the suite definition to be loaded and retrieved from the server.
 Also it provides a rich set of